Thembu: King

 Buyelekhaya Dalindyebo, son of Sabata Jonguhlanga Dalindyebo, became the Thembu king in May 1989; his praise name is Zwelibanzi.
 Sabata deposed Kaiser Matanzima, whom the government had installed and who advocated against South African liberation movements.
 In December 2009, King Buyelekhaya was convicted of offenses including culpable homicide, kidnapping, arson and assault.
 In response, he proposed secession from South Africa, and later demanded that the government pay Dalindyebo R900 million and the tribe a further R80 billion in compensation for the humiliation caused by his criminal trial.

 Dalindyebo was imprisoned in December 2015.
 He was also dethroned and was expected to be administratively dethroned.

-Prince Azenathi Dalindyebo, Buyelekhaya's heir, has served as the acting king of the tribe since 2016.
+Prince Azenathi Dalindyebo, Buyelekhaya's heir, served as the acting king of the tribe while Dalindyebo was in prison.

-On 23 December 2019, following President Cyril Ramaphosa's Day of reconciliation speech, the abaThembu king was released from prison after serving one-third of his sentence.
+On 23 December 2019, following President Cyril Ramaphosa's Day of Reconciliation speech, the abaThembu king was released from prison after serving one-third of his sentence.

+Following his release from prison, an imbizo was called to remove Buyelekhaya Dalindyebo from the throne permanently.
+The king declared the imbizo to be invalid, and reportedly assaulted the regent and his wife with an ax.

+Eastern Cape premier Oscar Mabuyane intervened, restoring Buyelekhaya Dalindyebo to the throne.